simonagren/simonagren.github.io/content/posts/2020-03-04--azurebot-nodejs-part3/index.md

 ## Prompts
 Prompts are used to ask the user for input and wait until the user enters input.
 If the value is valid the prompt returns the value, otherwise it will re-prompt the user.
-We have to ability to define our custom validators for each prompt.
+We have to ability to define our custom validators for each prompt, and we could could also create our own custom prompts.

 There are different prompts available, and among those:
 - **Choice Prompt**: Asks for a choice from a set of options